take4mats/playing-reveal-ck/slides.md

 # Playing with reveal-ck

-sindle markdown file, all you need to prepare!
+single markdown file, all you need to prepare!

 ---